oVirt/ovirt-site/source/community/about/community-guidelines.html.md

 If you believe that someone is violating the code of conduct or if you have any questions about the code of conduct, please email the [oVirt community team](mailto:community@ovirt.org) and describe the situation or your question as clearly and detailed as possible.

-*These guidelines are inspired by various community codes of conduct, in particular [OpenStack Foundation Code of Conduct](https://www.openstack.org/legal/community-code-of-conduct/), and [Django Project Code of Conduct](https://www.djangoproject.com/conduct/).*
+*These guidelines are based on the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and are inspired by various other community codes of conduct, in particular the [OpenStack Foundation Community Code of Conduct](https://www.openstack.org/legal/community-code-of-conduct/).
+License: [CC BY-SA 3.0](https://creativecommons.org/licenses/by/3.0/legalcode).*